 An IRA limits you to certain types of investments and your account must be supervised by a custodian or trustee.
 An account other than an IRA doesn't require you to answer to a trustee, and it's easier to make your own investment decisions.
 The Internal Revenue Service refers to individual retirement accounts (IRAs) as qualified plans, while non-IRA structures are unqualified plans.
 As a qualified plan, the IRA is subject to certain regulations that apply to all qualified plans, such as 401 (k) and 403 (b) plans.

+For those looking for the best gold and silver IRA, it is important to understand the regulations and requirements associated with these qualified plans.
 Like consumer savings plans, the IRA has its own specific regulations.
 Non-qualified savings and investment accounts don't have a tax-qualifying advantage.
 No matter what stage of life you're in, it's never too early to start planning for your retirement, as even the small decisions you make today can have a big impact on your future.
 While you may have already invested in an employer-sponsored plan, an Individual Retirement Account (IRA) allows you to save for your retirement in parallel and also potentially save on taxes.

 There are also different types of IRA, with different rules and benefits.
 With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.
 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
 Non-deductible IRAs are subject to the same annual contribution limit as other IRAs.